MamadouSDiallo/SAE_EB_SkewNormal/README.md

 # Unit Level Small Area Estimation (SAE) - EB

-A library of functions to estimate model parameters and make predictions under a unit-level small area estimation (SAE) model with skew-normal errors
+A library of functions to estimate model parameters and make predictions under a unit-level small area estimation (SAE) model with skew-normal errors.
+The empirical bayes (EB) approach was used for this study.